 Yes, the breast is quite dark.
 This meat is high in myoglobin, which contributes to the beefy color.
 As dark as it is, it is still pliable to the touch.
 The crust is extremely thin, revealing an amazingly ham like color underneath:

 The smoky duck breast can be substituted for anything that you would ordinarily use ham for.
 But it doesn’t seem fitting to make an omelet or an upscale grilled cheese sandwich with it.
 The flavor is very intense, more like prosciutto than the stuff they have in the deli.
 Trendy places put it on pizza with figs and gorgonzola, that sort of thing, and that’s good.

 I served it at a special event we had a few months ago featuring a wide variety of sous vide products.
-It was one of the most popular items, simple presented with crisp baguette nearby.
+It was one of the most popular items, simply presented with crisp baguette nearby.

 This time we tried something a little bit more elaborate…